 Germination, crop rotation, and plant propagation.
 Wait, what do you mean?
 How does all of this relate to me?
 First, you should learn the most common gardening terms, regardless of your level of experience or how much gardening vocabulary you have.
-Then, check out our blog for some gardening tutorials you can use at your next garden party to impress your friends.
+Then, check out our blog for gardening tutorials you can use at your next garden party to impress your friends.

 Getting to know these words is essential for organic gardeners.
 However, this is no ordinary garden glossary.
 Every gardening term also comes with a fun or helpful tidbit to accompany its definition.